Rhoticity in English: /ɔː/–/ɔr/ merger

 Most speakers with the pawn-porn merger also have the same vowels in caught and court (a merger of THOUGHT and FORCE), yielding a three-way merger of awe-or-ore/oar (see horse-hoarse merger).
 These include the accents of Southern England (but see THOUGHT split), non-rhotic New York City speakers, Trinidad and the Southern hemisphere.

-The lot-cloth split coupled with those mergers produces a few more homophones, such as boss–bourse.
-Specifically, the phonemic merger of the words often and orphan was a running gag in the Gilbert and Sullivan musical, The Pirates of Penzance.
+The lot–cloth split, coupled with those mergers, produces a few more homophones, such as boss–bourse.
+Specifically, the phonemic merger of the words often and orphan was the basis for a joke in the Gilbert and Sullivan musical, The Pirates of Penzance.

-Paw–poor merger
+/ɔː/–/ʊər/ merger

-In Wells' terminology, this consists of the merger of the lexical sets THOUGHT and CURE.
+In Wells' terminology, the paw–poor or law–lure merger consists of the merger of the lexical sets THOUGHT and CURE.
 It is found in those non-rhotic accents containing the caught–court merger that have also undergone the pour–poor merger.
 Wells lists it unequivocally only for the accent of Trinidad, but it is an option for non-rhotic speakers in England, Australia and New Zealand.
 Such speakers have a potential four-way merger taw–tor–tore–tour.

+/oʊ/–/oʊr/ merger

+In Wells' terminology, the dough-door merger consists of the merger of the lexical sets GOAT and FORCE.
+It may be found in some southern U.S. non-rhotic speech, some speakers of African American Vernacular English, some speakers in Guyana and some Welsh speech.

-Show–sure merger
+/oʊ/–/ʊər/ merger

-In Wells' terminology, this consists of the merger of the lexical sets GOAT and CURE.
+In Wells' terminology, the show–sure or toad–toured merger consists of the merger of the lexical sets GOAT and CURE.
 It may be present in those speakers who have both the dough–door merger described above, and also the pour–poor merger.
 These include some southern U.S. non-rhotic speakers, some speakers of African-American English (in both cases towards /oʊ/) and some speakers in Guyana.